Dynatrace/perform-2022-hotday/automate-integrate-opentelemetry/content/05_trace_ingest_otelcollector/index.md

    ![Lambda services](../../assets/images/05_trace_ingest_otelcollector-before1.gif)
 1. View the purepaths 15 mins to 30 mins ago
    ![Lambda services](../../assets/images/05_trace_ingest_otelcollector-before2.gif)
-1. `call-lambda` service makes a call to the .NET Lambda function, but we are not aware of what the Lambda function does or which components in the Lambda function contribute to the 1 sec+ execution time.
+1. callLambda service makes a call to the .NET Lambda function, but we are not aware of what the Lambda function does or which components in the Lambda function contribute to the 1 sec+ execution time.

 We can shed more light using OpenTelemetry in the same way as the pervious labs.

 ### PurePaths after ingesting traces

-This time, pick a few more recent `call-lambda` traces (in the past 5 mins to 10 mins)
+This time, pick a few more recent `callLambda` traces (in the past 5 mins to 10 mins)

 ![Lambda services](../../assets/images/05_trace_ingest_otelcollector-after.png)